Array in Bash

 - $0 : The name of script itself

-- $$ : Process id of current shell
+- $$ : Process id of current bash

 - $* : Values of all the arguments.
 All agruments are double quoted